davidtchiu/davidtchiu.github.io/teaching/cs360/hwk3.sqlddl/index.md

 1934,Kyle,Junior,2.1,BUS;ENGL,520,ENGL,Shakespeare Was Da Bomb,HH 20,TR,13:00,Department of English,Wyatt Hall
 ```

-Each line in this file represents a student enrollment.
+Each line in this file represents a student's course-enrollment.
 For instance, take a look at Kyle's (`1934`) info at the tail end of this file.
-Kyle is a `BUS` and `ENGL` double-major who is enrolled in CSCI 351, ENGL 520, and CSCI 453 (the latter enrollment a bit harder to find).
-At the end of each row, the last two tokens (department name and building) refer to the department in which the course is offered (and not the student's major).
+Kyle is a `BUS` and `ENGL` double-major (thus `BUS;ENGL` is listed under the "major" column) who is enrolled in CSCI 351, ENGL 520, and CSCI 453 (the enrollment in CSCI 453 appears a bit earlier in the file).
+At the end of each row, the last two tokens (department name and building) refer to the department in which the course is offered and not the student's major.
 Take note of all the problems this file suffers from:

-1. **Redundancies**: It is easy to see that a student's information is duplicated on a separate row for each course they are enrolled in.
+1. **Data Redundancies**: It is easy to see that a student's information is duplicated on a separate row for each course they are enrolled in.
 (For instance, check out the last two rows for a student, Kyle.)
-2. **Multi-valued attributes:** One of the attributes can have multiple values: A student can have 0-2 majors, and each of major is separated by a semi-colon.
-(You might recall multi-valued attributes like this are prohibited in the relational model.)
+2. **Multi-valued attributes:** One of the attributes can have multiple values: A student can have zero to two majors, and each of major is separated by a semi-colon.
-3. **Incomplete data:** When a student is not enrolled in any course, their course-enrollment fields are simply delimited with commas, but there's no data in between.
-Look at Lia's data on the third line in the file: They are not enrolled in any courses, so all of the fields following her major are empty, which looks kind of wonky.
-Now look at the courses without the student info, like MATH 330 (Trigonometry) on line 20.
-These are courses that exist on the books in which  no one is enrolled.
+3. **Incomplete data:** When a student is not enrolled in any course, their course-enrollment fields are simply empty.
+Look at Lia's data on the third row of the file: They are not enrolled in any courses, so all of the fields following her major are empty, which looks really wonky.
+Now look at a course like MATH 330 (Trigonometry) on line 20.
+These are courses that exist on the books in which  no one is enrolled yet.
 In yet another example, sometimes, we just need to show that a department/program exists, so here are also departments without student or course info.
-This is the case for the History Department (4th row), which can happen when an existing department has not yet added any courses to the schedule.
+This is the case for the History Department (6th row), which can happen when an existing department has not yet added any courses to the schedule.

 #### Task 1: Schema Definition

 Your task is two-part: (1) You must first define a database schema in SQL.
 I will explain the schema's requirements below.
-(2) After your schema has been defined, you must write a script that will take the data from its raw format and insert it into your database.
+(2) After your schema has been defined you must load it into sqlite.
+Then you must write a script (in the language of your choice) that will take the enrollment data from its raw form and insert all the data into your structured database.

 We'll focus first on Task 1.
 You can assume there will be no other relations needed.
 Create a plain-text file called **YourLastname.txt** that will store the schema definition in SQL.
 (Disclaimer: Yes this file must be in plain-text.
 Do not write these statements in Word (.doc), Wordpad (.rtf), etc., that adds special formatting.
 Use an editor like VS Code or Atom).
 Submissions in non-plaintext will be returned without a grade.